 • Once you’ve had your first drink or a small amount of a drug you feel unable to stop.

 The following services are here to support you and give the relevant information and treatment.
-If you think that you or a friend may have an issue with drugs or alcohol it is important to talk to someone, so we can get the right support in place to help you move forward.
+If you think that you or a friend may have an issue with drugs, alcohol or addiction it is important to talk to someone, so we can get the right support in place to help you move forward.

-- At the University we offer confidential advice and support for those wishing to discuss problems related to the use of drugs or alcohol.
-You can attend our Mental Health and Wellbeing drop-in or register with our Mental Health and Wellbeing Service.
+- At the University we offer confidential advice and support for those wishing to discuss problems related to the use of drugs, alcohol and addiction.
+Register with our Mental Health and Wellbeing Service for therapeutic support.

 - Release is the national centre of expertise on drugs and drugs law, providing free confidential specialist advice.